tyrleng/renderer/README.md

 My attempt to write a simple software rasterizer.

-The two main sources consulted were the[tinyrenderer project](https://github.com/ssloy/tinyrenderer) and the [Computer Graphics from Scratch book](https://www.gabrielgambetta.com/computer-graphics-from-scratch/)
+The two main sources consulted were the [tinyrenderer project](https://github.com/ssloy/tinyrenderer) and the [Computer Graphics from Scratch book](https://www.gabrielgambetta.com/computer-graphics-from-scratch/)

 To run, download, run `make all` then run `./main` on a linux machine.